 The Dewalt cordless table saw leverages the FLEXVOLT™20V/60V battery pack that offers:

-Additionally, this battery pack is compatible with all Dewalt 20/60/120V Max tools (check with Dewalt for final tool listing).
+This battery pack is also compatible with all Dewalt 20/60/120V Max tools (check with Dewalt for the final tool listing).

 What comes out of the box?